firstname.lastname@example.org | 01484 472302

 In November 2013, he was appointed Professor of Automotive Engineering at the University of Huddersfield having spent the previous 11 years at Cummins Turbo Technologies, most recently as Training and Talent Development Leader, and prior to that as Worldwide Manager and Functional Excellence Leader - Applied Mechanics.
 As part of the role, John is Director of the newly formed Turbocharger Research Institute at the University.
 The Institute has been established to conduct research and develop training to support companies at the forefront of this world leading technology.

-John is a Fellow of the Institution of Mechanical Engineers, serving on several Committees and Panels.
+John is a Fellow of the Institution of Mechanical Engineers, serving on several Committees and Panels, including as Chair of the Academic Standards Committee.
 He is also an active promoter of engineering in schools, particularly in widening gender diversity.

 PhD in Computer Aided Engineering of Elastomeric Engineering Components at Bradford University, having been awarded an Industrial Fellowship of the Royal 1851 Commission.
 John has also been awarded over 20 patents covering various aspects of dampers, couplings, bearings and turbochargers.